 6.0 / 6.5 – Average.
 A game with a solid experience from start to finish, but has things holding it back from scoring even higher.
 Fans of the franchises or genres will likely find something to enjoy, if not the full game.
 Everyone else, probably not.

 5.0 / 5.5 – Decent.
-These games are decent.
-A full experience that isn’t broken or considered terrible, but are severely lacking something which prohibits it from scoring higher.
+A game earning this score is considered decent.
+A full experience that isn’t broken or considered terrible, but is severely lacking something which prohibits it from scoring higher.
 Technical issues and bugs may or may not be present.

 2.0 / 2.5 – Bad.
-Something went wrong with these games.
-While they do function and you can get from start to finish, there’s still way too many issues and bugs to warrant your time.
+Something went wrong with a game if it falls into this area.
+While it still functions and you can get from start to finish, there’s still way too many issues and bugs to warrant your time.

 1.0 / 1.5 – Avoid.
-These games barely function, oftentimes making it impossible to reach the end of the game.
-Generally not worth the time and energy to play due to the overabundance of bugs and technical issues.
+If we’re dipping all the way down here, the game barely functions, if at all, oftentimes making it impossible to reach the end.
+Not worth the time and energy to play due to the overabundance of bugs and technical issues.
 Avoid at all costs.
 We’re surprised this even made it out of QA.